Network processor: Reconfigurable Match-Tables

-Reconfigurable Match-Tables were introduced in 2013 to allow switches to operate at high speeds while maintaining flexibility when it comes to the network protocols running on them, or the processing does to them.
+Reconfigurable Match-Tables were introduced in 2013 to allow switches to operate at high speeds while maintaining flexibility with respect to which network protocols are enabled on the device and/or how those protocols are processed.
 P4 is used to program the chips.
 The company Barefoot Networks was based around these processors and was later purchased by Intel in 2019.